Afghan War News

 Task Force Odin

-The task force consists of four specially-equipped, highly-skilled aviation and intelligence companies and several detachments.
-These units operate highly sensitive sensor technology and distribute the intelligence products to supported units.
-The task force mission is to field and operate a family of manned and unmanned aerial platforms, sensors, and communication data links to transmit information to analysts who then turn that information into intelligence that is provided to the operational force and tactical units.
+The task force consisted of four specially-equipped, highly-skilled aviation and intelligence companies and several detachments.
+These units operated highly sensitive sensor technology and distribute the intelligence products to supported units.
+The task force mission was to field and operate a family of manned and unmanned aerial platforms, sensors, and communication data links to transmit information to analysts who then turned that information into intelligence that was provided to the operational force and tactical units.

 Task Force Thor.
 The Army assumed the command of some of the air assets of Task Force Odin in October 2014 with the stand up of Task Force Thor.

 Task Force ODIN Dis-established.
 The Task Force was disbanded in March 2017.
 5.

 (Photo of King Air 300 bySSG Jack Carlson DVIDS)

 A King Air 300 from Task Force ODIN - Afghanistan.
 This Beechcraft twin-turboprop aircraft provides ISR support.
 There are approximately 11 300's in service with the Army as of late 2010.

 Warrior Alpha.
 The MQ-12 Sky Warrior is produced by General Atomics.
 This is a multi-mission UAV with features of the larger Predator A, but as a cheaper, less complex I-GNAT package.
 The platform is commonly called the Warrior Alpha.
 See also 3.

 by SSG Jack Carlson DVIDS)